Ivan Ilyin: Emigration

 The Treaty of Rapallo (1922) between the German Republic and Soviet Russia opened friendly diplomatic relations.
 In February 1923, the Russian Scientific Institute (RSI) was founded in Berlin; funded by the YMCA.
 Ilyin delivered a topical speech "Problems of Modern Legal Consciousness".
 The RSI wasn't an educational institute; there were occasional lectures on Russian history, literature, law and other areas of Russian culture in Schinkel's Bauakademie.
 In 1923 Wrangel contacted Ilyin in the hope of arranging enrolment in the Institution for "about 300 of young Russian men ...".
 In July he lost his Russian citizenship for anti-Soviet activities abroad.
 It was the notorious year of hyperinflation in the Weimar Republic in October and the failed Beer Hall Putsch in November.
 The institute was going through a severe financial crisis.
 Due to invitations from the Czech government and offers from American universities, the number of employees soon thinned significantly.
-Ilyin briefly cooperated with Nikolai Berdyaev on Russian Religious Renaissance but the philosopher of love, moved to Paris and Novgorodtsev to Prague.
+Ilyin briefly cooperated with Nikolai Berdyaev on Russian Religious Renaissance but the philosopher of love moved to Paris and Novgorodtsev moved to Prague.

 In 1924, the Russian All-Military Union was founded; Ilyin met Pyotr Wrangel at Seeon Abbey, a center of anti-Bolshevik activities.
 Wrangel was told to abandon his (military) adventures.
 Ilyin became part of Wrangel's inner circle; not every Russian was charmed by Wrangel's personality.

 In July 1924 Ilyin visited Italy for his health; his portrait of Benito Mussolini was sympathetic but not uncritical.